How I Stopped My Dog From Barking at the TV

 All dogs are different, and that’s true when it comes to what, where, when, how and why dogs bark at certain things — including the TV.
 Dogs are attracted to things that move, and seeing animals move around on screen is something that peaks the interest of many dogs.

-Why do some dogs bark at the TV and some don’t?
-Some dogs bark at the TV out of excitement, some do it as an alert to certain sounds, some do it out of frustration, and some do it out of stress and/or fearfulness.
+Why do some dogs bark at the TV while others ignore it?
+Some dogs bark at the TV out of excitement, some do it as a reaction to specific sights or sounds, some do it out of frustration, and some do it out of stress and/or fearfulness.

 With Laika it was a combination of all of those factors, and without my intervention it started happening more frequently and the intensity got worse.
 Her general excitement at anything that moves on TV turned into frustration.
 She saw all these animals having fun and doing exciting things in her own living room, yet she couldn’t join in or even get a sniff of them.
 When she started getting that upset I knew I had to find a way to stop it.